Home Resources Technique & form Flinching in Archery: Causes, Effects & Fixes

 Technique & form

-What Is Flinching in Archery?
-Causes & Fixes
+Flinching in Archery: Causes, Effects & Fixes

-Why Flinching Happens
+Why Archery Flinching Happens

 Flinching is rooted in anticipation.
-The body braces for the sudden motion of the string the same way it braces for any impact it sees coming — muscles contract automatically and involuntarily.
-For archers who are new to the sport, this response is especially common because the release still feels unpredictable.
-The most frequent physical result is tensing the bow arm, which pulls the riser to one side.
-A second common error linked to archery flinching is punching the trigger — jabbing the release aid the instant the sight pin drifts near center, rather than building pressure gradually through the back.
+The body braces for the sudden motion of the string the same way it braces for any impact it sees coming — automatically and involuntarily.
+Archers new to the sport experience this most often because the release still feels unpredictable.
+According to World Archery's coaching glossary, a flinch is defined as moving the bow or release arm just prior to release, usually caused by anticipating the clicker or fear of hitting the arm.

-How Flinching Affects Performance
+How a Flinching Bow Affects Your Shooting

 How to Stop Flinching